We all know microscopes are used for biological research and studying various organisms. You’ve probably held and used one in your science projects.

 Biological research, public health, medical and environmental monitoring can’t be done accurately without the help of fluorescence microscopes.
 They do have various industrial applications, too.

 1. Biological research:

-Fluorescence microscopy is widely used to study living cells and cell biology, organelles, single molecules, fluorescent proteins, tissue samples, and antibodies.
+Fluorescence microscopy is widely used to study living cells, cell biology, organelles, single molecules, fluorescent proteins, tissue samples, and antibodies.
 It’s mainly used to locate the cells, tissues, and nucleic acids, including microorganisms, toxins, and various substances that may impact them.

 2. Diagnosis for infectious and autoimmune diseases:

 Because it’s highly sensitive, fluorescence microscopy is similarly used in antibody analysis, detection, and identification.
 This scientific apparatus is being harnessed extensively as the world battles against the deadly SARS-CoV-2 virus.
-In fact, scientists from Oxford University used fluorescence imaging in the analysis and swift identification of the COVID-19 virus.
+In fact, scientists from Oxford University used fluorescence imaging to analyze and quickly identify the COVID-19 virus.
 The reports say it can detect the virus in as short as five minutes.

 3. Monitoring the environment:

 Fluorescence imaging can help check the pollution levels in the air, water, and soil.
 Microbial aerosol monitoring, detection, and identification, as well as water analysis and detection of bacterial levels, are essential components to monitor in order to maintain public health.

 Various industry sectors are often blamed for high levels of pollution through their wastes and other environmentally-damaging processes.
 Procedures that impact the environment and people such as monitoring of clean rooms, detection of fluid contamination, sampling of food and beverages, and sewage treatment can be checked and looked at closely through fluorescence microscopy to ensure that the microorganisms and other substances in question are within the safe levels.

 Fluorescence microscopes come in different types, too.
 These are some of the most common types of New York Microscope Company sold.